Native bees

 Hives remain the property of Ku-ring-gai Council.

 Should you be moving out of Ku-ring-gai you are required to arrange the return your hive to Ku-ring-gai Council.
+Failure to do so will result in the resident incurring the full cost of the hive ($550).

 You must be a Ku-ring-gai resident to participate in the program.